Get the Last Login Date and Time of a SharePoint Online User using PowerShell

 Option 3: Using PowerShell to Get User’s Last Login Date

-Use this PowerShell script to get the last login date and time of a specific user.
+Use this PowerShell script to get a specific user’s last login date and time.
 This works for External users as well.

 Import-Module AzureADPreview #Connect to Azure AD Connect-AzureAD -Credential (Get-Credential) #Get the Last Login Date and Time Get-AzureADAuditSignInLogs -Filter "userPrincipalName eq 'email@example.com'" -Top 1

 The Get-AzureADAuditSignInLogs cmdlet comes with AzureADPreview module.
-So, make sure you have installed it prior to running this script.
+So, make sure you have installed it before running this script.